Hypnosis to Enhance Figure Skating Confidence and Technique

 2. Decreased coordination: Rapid growth can temporarily affect a gymnast's coordination.
 As the body adjusts to its changing dimensions, movements that were once automatic may feel unfamiliar or awkward.
 Gymnasts may experience a temporary loss of fine motor skills and precision, leading to difficulties in executing complex movements.

-3. Loss of flexibility: Growth spurts can cause temporary loss of flexibility as muscles and tendons adjust to the rapid bone growth.
+3. Loss of flexibility: Growth spurts can cause a temporary loss of flexibility as muscles and tendons adjust to the rapid bone growth.
 This can impact a gymnast's ability to achieve full range of motion and maintain proper form in certain skills, particularly in skills that require high levels of flexibility, such as splits or backbends.

 4. Strength imbalances: During growth spurts, bones often grow faster than muscles, leading to temporary strength imbalances.
 This can make it challenging for gymnasts to control their bodies effectively and generate the necessary power for certain skills.
 Focusing on strength training and conditioning exercises can help address these imbalances and minimize their impact.